 Telemedicine allows family members and caregivers to join in the consultation, ask questions, and provide information to contribute to their family member’s care.

-2021 review found that telemedicine helps provide timely delivery of preventive care to people with cardiovascular diseases.
+A 2021 review found that telemedicine helps provide timely delivery of preventive care to people with cardiovascular diseases.
 This helps prevent acute events and the progression of these diseases.

 Telemedicine helps healthcare professionals like occupational and physical therapists observe a person in their natural environment.
 This allows them to perform more thorough evaluations of the person’s abilities to move around and interact with their environment.